Research-Based

 In particular, bloating, diarrhea, and gas are common side effects that can be experienced by those taking colostrum supplements.

-These side effects tend to be mild and resolve on their own – nevertheless, it’s important to be aware of them if you’re thinking about taking colostrum at any point.
+These side effects tend to be mild and resolve on their own – nevertheless, it’s important to be aware of them if you’re considering taking colostrum at any point.

 Final Thoughts: What Is Colostrum?

-Colostrum supplements are popular dietary supplements that have the potential to produce several health benefits, from enhancing muscle growth and repair to boosting your immune system.
+Colostrum supplements are popular dietary supplements that have the potential to deliver several health benefits, from enhancing muscle growth and repair to boosting your immune system.

-While they might not be ideal for everyone – and you’ll want to check with your doctor before making any kind of decision about taking them – they could just provide the boost you’ve been looking for.
+While they might not be ideal for everyone – and you’ll want to consult with your doctor before making any decision about taking them – they could just provide the boost you’ve been looking for.